jlacar/aoc2015/README-Day18.md

 Later, I realized this was too complicated and it would be simpler to just iterate through a list of eight possible offsets of neighbors.
 This allowed me to eliminate the check for `(0, 0)` offsets, leaving me with just the on-grid check.

+See notes below for details of the refactoring.

 ## Part 2

 This part adds a rule that the cells at the four corners of the grid are always on.
 Wanting to avoid duplication, I added a `transform` parameter to the `animate()` function.
 This would be used to decorate the grid with the four lit corners for `part2()`.
 I used an identity lambda as the default transformation so that it also worked without changing the call in `part1()`.

-See below for details of the refactoring.
+See notes below for details of the refactoring.

 ## Notes